Er-Arib-Khan/gemini/README.md

-this is a gemini chatboat which is use to give your ands by thinking
+this is a gemini chatboat which is use to give your ans by thinking